 Similar to the top speed, this could be different if you buy a used Honda 250RX.
 If a previous owner made any suspension modifications or adjustments, it could be slightly shorter or taller.

 For a trail bike, it is a bit tall.
 If you’re on the short (and/or light) end of the spectrum, you may want to consider a different bike.
 From Honda, you may want to check out the CRF 300L, or 300 L-Rally enduro since they are a few inches shorter.
 Also, if you’re up for owning a little older dirt bike, the seat height of XR250R is a few inches shorter, and they are great trail bikes.

-Why do I recommend shorter riders getting a smaller bike?
+Why do I recommend shorter riders get a smaller bike?
 Because you will probably have more fun on a smaller bike and you’ll be able to control it better.
 Not only that, it’s safer.
-You’ve got less of a chance of putting your leg down and tearing your ACL (like I did), if you can handle and balance your bike adequately… assuming you aren’t riding crazy.
+You’ve got less of a chance of putting your leg down and tearing your ACL (like I did) if you can handle and balance your bike adequately.

-The suspension on the front and and rear on this Honda 250 enduro bike is quite nice.
+The suspension on the front and rear of this Honda 250 enduro bike is quite nice.
 The front forks have 12.2 inches of travel and the rear shock has 12.3 inches of travel.

 Front Suspension: 49mm leading-axle inverted Showa® SPG coil-spring fork with rebound- and compression-damping adjustability; 12.2-inch travel